Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/lighting/lamps/spot/buffered_shadow.rst

-   They are closely related to the *Samples* number button, as when this setting is set to 1, shadow filtering is disabled, so none of these buttons will have any effect what soever.
+   They are closely related to the *Samples* number button, as when this setting is set to 1, shadow filtering is disabled, so none of these buttons will have any effect whatsoever.

    Box
       The buffered shadows will be anti-aliased using the "box" filtering method.